Two nights ago, I deleted everything.

 That self never arrived.

 There is a guilt that accompanies unread books, articles and blog posts.
 But there is a special anxiety reserved for unread lists of unread things.
-My reading list had become a totem of imagined wisdom.
-A shrine to the person I would be, if only I read everything on it.
+My reading list had become a totem of imagined wisdom, a shrine to the person I would be, if only I read everything on it.

-When I deleted that list, I lost nothing real.
 I know what I want to read.
 I know the shape of my attention.
-I do not need a 7,000-item database to prove that I have taste or ambition.
+I don’t need a 7,000-item database to prove that I have taste or ambition.

 This is productivity as performance.
-It is a symptom of modern intellectual insecurity: the fear of losing track, of forgetting, of not being caught up.
-But caught up to what?
-The feed?
-The discourse?
-The meme cycle?
+It’s a symptom of modern intellectual insecurity: the fear of losing track, of forgetting, of not being caught up.

 There is no finish line in the pursuit of knowing.
 Only presence.